 The compressor, in particular, is responsible for removing the hot or cold air from the building.
 Electric cables and copper tubes usually connect the outdoor and indoor units, adding to the convenience of this solution.
 A split system has only one thermostat to control the temperature of its facility, along with two split-system subtypes.

-- Single-Split System: This type of system works best for small commercial buildings.
-It has one compressor, condenser, and evaporator each, controlling temperatures for a specific area in the building.
+This type of system works best for small commercial buildings.
+It has one compressor, condenser, and evaporator, each controlling temperatures for a specific area in the building.
 Some facilities have multiple single-split systems to control heating and cooling in individual spaces.

-- Multi-Split System: This system has one condenser and one compressor in the outdoor unit paired with multiple evaporators throughout the indoor unit.
-In this system, the outdoor and indoor components connect to each other through refrigerant lines.
-They have a smaller outdoor footprint than their single-split counterparts, and they’re often more energy efficient.
+This system has one condenser and one compressor in the outdoor unit paired with multiple evaporators throughout the indoor unit.
+In this system, the outdoor and indoor components connect through refrigerant lines.
+They have a smaller outdoor footprint than their single-split counterparts and are often more energy efficient.

 - Office buildings

 Split-system HVAC units are perfect for residential buildings because they tend to be smaller and don’t require as many moving parts to fulfill heating and cooling needs.
 A split system is also generally considered more affordable and ideal for homeowners.

 Examples of ideal locations that benefit from split-type units are:

 How to Choose and Install Your Ductless HVAC System

 Now that you understand the differences between split-system and VRF HVAC systems, how do you get one into your facility?
 Hiring a professional contractor ensures your commercial HVAC installation runs smoothly and works seamlessly.